Top places to live in Norfolk Sheringham

 This traditional seaside fishing town sits on the tail end of the posher North Norfolk coast, making it more accessible and more fun.
 Part of our Top 200 Places to Live series.

-Bustling with families during the summer, it’s a nostalgic seaside town with buckets and spades outside shop fronts and penny arcades.
-There’s loads of character and it’s only a 40-minute drive from the ancient city of Norwich.
+Bustling with families during the summer, it’s a nostalgic seaside town with buckets and spades and penny arcades.
+Change is afoot with new indies giving the town a distinctly youthful surfer vibe.
+And it’s only a 50-minute drive from the ancient city of Norwich.

-This seaside town isn’t a shopping mecca but you will find some nice art and craft stores such Red Lobster Gallery and Creativity.
+This seaside town isn’t a shopping Mecca (yet!) but there are nice art and craft stores such Red Lobster Gallery and Creativity.
 The Courtyard is bursting with gift shops too.
 For a trip down memory lane, visit Starlings toy shop and traditional sweet shop –The Chocolate Box.
-If you’re looking for boutique shopping, jump on the vintage steam train for the short trip to Holt and visit Muddy favourites The Tannery, Fairfax & Favor and Woofers & Barkers.
+And the hardware store Blyth & Wright is a joy.
+Honestly.
+How all shops should be.
+If you’re looking for boutiques, jump on the vintage steam train to Holt and visit Muddy favourites The Tannery, Fairfax & Favor and Woofers & Barkers.
+Or cycle to Cromer for gorgeous plant shopping at Muddy finalist Roost, a picnic from West Street Deli and cappuccino with a shot at groovy North Sea Coffee.

 BEST KEPT SECRET

-In September, the whole town steps back in time to the 1940s with the vintage weekender 1940s festival (cancelled this year due to Covid but hopefully to return in 2021).
+In September, the whole town steps back in time to the 1940s with the vintage weekender 1940s festival.
+Grab some red lippy, roll your hair, find a flirty GI and dance your nylons off.

 London is going to be an unlikely daily destination from here but if you take the train from Sheringham to Norwich and then Norwich to London, it will take you approx 2hrs 45 with a good connection.
 Drive or train to Norwich will take 50 mins.